mspreij/mikron/README.md

 ### Install

+Mikron by default does some rudimentary auth, which sits in `inc/auth.inc.php`.
+For a fresh install you have to create this file by copying or renaming it from
+`inc/auth.inc.php.sample`, and editing it as you see fit.
+It is recommended to leave *some* form of authentication in place, unless it's a local-access-only wiki.

 By default records are saved to `data/mikron.db`.
 The server needs write access to this `data` directory.
 You may need to create the directory (I may need to add it to the repo), with eg `mkdir data` and then giving it write access with `chmod go+w data`.
 When visiting the wiki for the first time, it will offer an 'install' link, which should create the database file.

 If this fails, check that your install of PHP includes SQLite3 (enabled by default since PHP 5.3.0), and that the server does have write access to the `data` directory.

-Mikron by default does some rudimentary auth, so you might see `Access denied: (your ip address)`.
-To fix that, open `inc/auth.inc.php` and edit or empty it.
-It is recommended to leave *some* form of authentication in place, unless it's a local-only URL.

 ### Usage